Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Categorical variables are encoded using suitable encoders.

-* **User Story** - As a data analyst, I want to identify the most important features for prediction, so that I can improve model accuracy and meet the dashboard requirements.
+* **User Story** - As a data analyst, I want to identify the most important features for prediction, so that I can improve model accuracy and meet the dashboard requirements. **Business Requirement 1 & 2**

     * Acceptance Criteria: